adriandrs/vscode-settings/README.md

 ### Extra

-- The clock is a modular clock from Jaxcore (https://github.com/Jax-Core/JaxCore)
+- The widget clock I use on empty desktop is a modular clock from Jaxcore (https://github.com/Jax-Core/JaxCore)
 - It's needed to install rainmeter (https://github.com/rainmeter/rainmeter)

 ## Screnshots